jjvanzon/JJs-Reference-Architecture/Namespaces, Assemblies and Folder Structure.md

     Company.SoftwareLayer.BusinessDomain [.Technology] [.Test] [.DesignPattern]

-If a project is very small, you might use a single sub-folder ‘Helpers’, instead of a folder for each design pattern.
+If a project is very small, you might use a single sub-folder 'Helpers', instead of a folder for each design pattern.

 When a project gets big, a design pattern folder might again be split up into partial domains or main entities: